 Your web host is also responsible for things like server maintenance, keeping the software and hardware up to date, troubleshooting, and more.
 As you can see, there’s a huge operation behind getting your website online.

 What to Look for in a Web Host

 Now that you know what a website hosting service is, let’s examine what you should look for in a web host.
-There are virtually hundreds of hosting companies out there, and you definitely don’t want to choose one at random.
+There are virtually hundreds of hosting companies out there, and a variety of hosting types like shared, WordPress and Dedicated Server Hosting and you definitely don’t want to choose one at random.

 Here are the benefits of using web hosting: